dotnet/dotNext/docs/features/cluster/raft.md

 # Cluster Configuration Management
 Raft supports cluster configuration management out-of-the-box.
 Cluster configuration is a set of cluster members consistently stored on the nodes.
 The leader node is responsible for processing amendments of the configuration and replicating the modified configuration to follower nodes.
 Thus, a list of cluster members is always in consistent state.

-The configuration can be in two states:
-* _Active_ configuration which is used by the leader node for sending heartbeats.
-This type of configuration is always acknowledged by the majority of nodes and, as a result, the same on every node in the cluster
-* _Proposed_ configuration which is created by leader node as a response to configuration change.
-This type of configuration must be replicated and confirmed by the majority of nodes to be transformed into _Active_ configuration.

-The proposed configuration is similar to uncommitted log entries in Raft log.
-Due to simplicity, the proposed configuration can be created using the following operations:
-* Add a new member
-* Remove the existing member

 It's not possible to remove or add multiple members at a time.
 Instead, you need to add or remove single member and replicate that change.
 When the proposed configuration is accepted by the majority of nodes, the leader node turns that configuration into the active configuration.